jdh7190/tique_case/README.md

 The Tique Case is an open-source Bitcoin SV web wallet to send and receive Jigs using the Run on Bitcoin protocol.

-Tique Case is a 100% client-side wallet that requires no back-end, relying only on external APIs such as Run Connect or MatterCloud to interact with the blockchain.
+Tique Case is a 100% client-side wallet that requires no back-end, relying only on external APIs such as RUN Connect or WhatsOnChain to interact with the blockchain.

 Private keys and the wallet's seed phrase are stored in the browser (localStorage) and never exposed externally.